 With the onset of the financial and economic crisis, there followed a period of six consecutive annual reductions in employment rates of recent tertiary graduates, but in 2015 this rate showed signs of recovery (up by 1.4 percentage points compared to 2014).
-By 2015, the EU-28 employment rate for recent tertiary graduates stood at 80.5 % (6.4 percentage points lower than its relative peak in 2008).
+By 2015, the EU-28 employment rate for recent tertiary graduates stood at 81.9 % ( percentage points lower than its relative peak in 2008).

 Turning to recent graduates from upper secondary or post-secondary non-tertiary education, the EU-28 employment rate was 69.4 % in 2013 (which was 7.6 points lower than in 2008).
-By contrast, the latest information available for 2014 saw an upturn for this subpopulation, as their rate rose by 1.3 points to 70.7 % and remained rather stable in 2015 at 70.8 %.
+By contrast, data for 2014 saw an upturn for this subpopulation, as their rate rose by 1.3 points to 70.7 % and remained rather stable in 2015 at 70.8 %.

-In 2014, the gap in employment rates between recent tertiary graduates and recent upper secondary or post-secondary non-tertiary education graduates was 9.8 percentage points, which was almost identical to the situation in 2008 (9.9 points).
+In 2015, the gap in employment rates between recent tertiary graduates and recent upper secondary or post-secondary non-tertiary education graduates was 11.1 percentage points, which was larger compared to the situation in 2008 (9.9 points).

 The increase in the employment rate of recent graduates through to 2008 was cancelled out by the economic and financial crisis …